 Selection of Application Programmable Interface (API)

 There are many APIs available but due to author’s past experience the one that is going to be used for this project is DirectX, version 11.
 According to Frank D. Luna, Direct 3D is a low – level rendering library used for writing high performance 3D graphics applications.
 Its API closely models the underlying graphics hardware it controls [43].
-The framework is provided by one of the course’s modules named Advanced graphics and real-time rendering.
+The framework is provided by one of the course’s modules named “Advanced graphics and real-time rendering”.
 This framework is supplying the building blocks for initialisation of Direct3D, texture loading, shading, basic camera set up and the rendering of a cube.
 The framework is then refactored and built upon to fit the needs of the project.

 The chosen programming language for developing the engine is C++.
-C++ is compiled straight to machine code unlike other languages that use a virtual machine and there is an abstraction between programming logic and assembly logic.
-Examples of these languages are Java, C#, mono or .NET thus nominating C++ a viable candidate for low level programming that efficiently and directly manipulates resources.
+C++ is compiled straight to machine code, unlike other languages that use a virtual machine with an abstraction between programming logic and assembly logic.
+Examples of these languages are Java which uses the java virtual machine (JVM) [57] and C# where .NET uses the virtual machine of Microsoft called Common Language Runtime (CLR) [56] and Mono uses the Common Language Infrastructure (CLI) from ECMA international [58], thus nominating C++ a viable candidate for low level programming that efficiently and directly manipulates resources.
 It can also be used as a high-level object-oriented language for taking advantage of encapsulation, polymorphism, templates and abstraction.
 Additionally, One of C++ important design principles is that programmers do not have to pay for features that are not being used.
 For instance, a virtual table are only generated when there is at least one virtual function in a class.
 [51]

 Product backlog, MoSCoW